hamidghaedi/cancer_origin_prediction/README.md

 `TCGA-ACC_450.RDS` , `TCGA-CHOL_450.RDS`, `TCGA-DLBC_450.RDS`, `TCGA-KICH_450.RDS`, `TCGA-MESO_450.RDS`, `TCGA-OV_450.RDS`, `TCGA-UCS_450.RDS`, `TCGA-UVM_450.RDS`, `TCGA-READ_450.RDS`.

 So the `rds_list` needs to be updated.
-The next step is to select tumor samples from each cohort:
+The next step is to select tumor samples from each cohort.
+This can be done by looking at element 14-15 of the sample names, as "01" indicate primry tumor.

 ```R
 rds_list <- list.files()[grepl('^TCGA',list.files(), perl = T )]